Grip, Hold, and Stance

 Most communication is non-verbal, and communicating with defensive display of a firearm is no different.
 Leaning back away from the pistol (using your torso to cantilever it up) conveys the message “A stiff breeze would knock me over.
 Don’t worry about this gun; I’m afraid of it, actually.
 Go ahead and rape me.”
 An aggressive, forward stance with weight on the balls of your toes says “You don’t want any part of this.
 I can, and I will.
 Go rape someone else.”

-Which of these stances says “don’t mess with me” best?
+Which of these stances says “don’t mess with me” better?

 Holds are what you do with your arms.
 Where your legs are and what they are doing can affect the way you hold the pistol.
 What you do with your hands also affects what you do with your arms.